-However, if you’re over the age of 50, your children might be old enough that they’re already on their own path and require less daily mentorship from you.
+However, if you’re over 50, your children might be old enough to be already on their own path and require less daily mentorship from you.

 Alternatively, you might not have children, and this, too, means that somewhere deep inside you’ll feel an urge to tap into your unique talents and skills – however large or small – and use them on behalf of humanity.

-From the perspective of self-improvement, your life is not yet over just because you’re over the age of fifty.
+From the self-improvement perspective, your life is not yet over just because you’re over fifty.

 Your work is not yet done.

-But that work might look differently from this point forward.
+But that work might look different from this point forward.

 Ways to Calm Your Central Nervous System (so You Can Manifest with a Blank Slate)

-There are two easy techniques that can help you move from fight-or-flight mode into peaceful serenity.
+Two easy techniques can help you move from fight-or-flight mode into peaceful serenity.

-For those of you with a more sensitive-than-usual central nervous system, you may have noticed that in order to properly eat, poop, sleep, or have sex, you need to feel calm first.
+For those of you with a more sensitive-than-usual central nervous system, you may have noticed that you need to feel calm first to properly eat, poop, sleep, or have sex.

 There’s a good reason for this.